makersacademy/airport_challenge/README.md

 * Use Rspec matchers
 * Write guard conditions
 * Use constants
-Extract domain models from user stories, and turn them into feature tests.</br />
+* Extract domain models from user stories, and turn them into feature tests.